 Our system requires at least two fold change of fluorescence (as established with conventional techniques e.g. plate reader) to sort with low rate of false positive hits.

-Antibody Engineering, ADCs, ARCs
+ADC Technology, ADCs, ARCs

 VERAXA proprietary platform for antibody engineering and modification allows for ultrafast, quantitative labeling of antibodies at any specific position, hence producing single species site-specific antibody drug conjugates (ADCs).
 We introduce unnatural amino acids into the protein chain harboring the chemistry of the fastest biorthogonal click reaction to date.
 Our labeling technology is applicable in optimal adjusted conditions and can even be applied in vivo.

 On top of the batch-to-batch reproducibility, the site-specific attachment of payloads allows for modulation and improvement of the pharmacokinetics of the ADC and contributes to a wider therapeutic window.

 We do routinely 2-4 per antibody, but more are possible.

 Our platform relies on implementation of our proprietary unnatural amino acids into the protein via genetic code expansion.
 Therefore, only proteins that can be recombinantly expressed can be considered.